Hasselblad X1D vs Sony A7S II

 Studio photographers will appreciate that the Hasselblad X1D (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
+Both the X1D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Hasselblad X1D and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (51.3 vs 12MP) with a 103% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (17 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.6 bits more color depth).